1. Sign up for UCAS updates

 4. Register with the UCAS Hub

-For the 2022 cycle, every student who wants to apply to higher education needs to start their journey in the UCAS Hub.
+Every student who wants to apply to higher education needs to start their journey in the UCAS Hub.
 As well as being the gateway to our application, there’s loads of information to help with searching for courses, the ability to shortlist and favourite courses, personal statement tools, the Tariff calculator, and links to Hub live sessions.

 Plus, students can enhance their research with Unibuddy – a unique way for them to chat to current students to find out what studying on campus is really like.